+To begin with, according to Advani, the verdict was not a national verdict but an aggregate of regional political reality.
+That’s how it stands today too.
 In economy, Vajpayee had performed better than Modi, and yet that didn’t get him past the winning post.
 “Our commitment to ‘development’ and ‘good governance’ and our appeal to the people to judge our promise on the basis of our performance did not have the kind of sustained nationwide emotional appeal that could transcend the influence of local or episodic factors on the voters.”

 Vajpayee won 11 out of 80 seats in Uttar Pradesh.
 What helped Modi get 70-plus in 2014 was the Gujarat model of communal polarisation he applied in Muzaffarnagar.
 The opposition was in tatters.
 Mayawati, AkhileshYadav, the Congress were fighting each other.
 That has changed considerably though the Congress needs to do more for unity.

 As for the BJP’s organisational reality, only last week the world watched a Brahmin MP beating a lower caste MLA with a shoe.
 The defeat of two key BJP candidates in the strongholds of UP chief minister and his deputy at the hands of a lower caste alliance has questioned the BJP’s organisational skills.
 In Bihar, BJP stalwart Shatrughan Sinha could be the opposition’s choice to spoil Modi’s vacation in Varanasi.